rajatkeshri/hackthehourglass_sexual_predator/README.md

 # hackthehourglass_sexual_predator

 The dataset requires author persmission.
-Please register for permission in this link. https://zenodo.org/record/3713280#.XyVATSgzbIU
+Please register for permission in this link.
+I have added the dataset temporarily, and will remove it from the github repo after the hack. https://zenodo.org/record/3713280#.XyVATSgzbIU

 <h1> Usage </h1>